cilium/cilium.io/src/posts/17-04-2018-why-is-the-kernel-community-replacing-iptables/index.md

   - kernel
   - ebpf
   - superpowers
-ogImage: "The Linux kernel community recently announced bpfilter, which will replace the long-standing in-kernel implementation of iptables with high-performance network filtering powered by Linux BPF, all while guaranteeing a non-disruptive transition for Linux users."
+ogSummary: "The Linux kernel community recently announced bpfilter, which will replace the long-standing in-kernel implementation of iptables with high-performance network filtering powered by Linux BPF, all while guaranteeing a non-disruptive transition for Linux users."
 ---